Woman By Golden Light

 Woman By Golden Light by French Painter Albert Joseph Pénot (1862 – 1930); known for his female nude artwork and landscape paintings.

-A portrait of a nude female figure with her hair wrapped in a red kerchief, leaning against a wall with back towards the viewer and her head tucked into her right arm, with a beautiful yellow glowing light illuminating her head, right shoulder and part of her upper back.
+A portrait of a nude female figure with her hair wrapped in a red kerchief, leaning against a wall with her back towards the viewer.
+She has her head tucked into her bent right arm, while a beautiful orange-yellow glowing light illuminates her head, right shoulder and part of her upper back, in its warm glow; with just enough light illuminating the rest of her body.

 This is a retouched digital art old masters reproduction of a public domain image.